sreekanth025/file-transfer-in-cpp/readme.md

-To start a client open a new terminal and execute the following commands
+To start a client open a new terminal and execute the following command

 ```bash
 ./client.sh
 ```

-    - we can connect to any number of clients
+    - we can connect to any number of clients as we want.

     - Commands format will be displayed to the client once the connection is established and user logged in.

 ## Valid usernames and passwords:
-user_1 pass_1
+    * user_1 pass_1
-user_2 pass_2
+    * user_2 pass_2

     - We can add more users by adding username and passwords in the "server/authentication.h" file and create folders